CTurt/Cinoop/README.md

 Building the PS4 version requires [PS4-SDK](https://github.com/CTurt/PS4-SDK).

+Building and running the OS X version requires [XQuartz](https://xquartz.macosforge.org).

 ## Usage
-For Windows and Linux, pass the ROM you would like to run as the first argument.
+For Windows, OS X, and Linux, pass the ROM you would like to run as the first argument.
 You can do this by either dragging the ROM onto Cinoop, or starting it from the command line:

     cinoop tetris.gb